Vittoria Bentivoglio

-Vittoria Bentivoglio was a singer in the 16th century Ferrarese court of Alfonso II d'Este and a member of the first period of the court's concerto delle donne.
+Vittoria Bentivoglio (1555–1587) was an Italian singer.
+She was activein the Ferrarese court of Alfonso II d'Este and a member of the first period of the court's concerto delle donne.

 She was born into the noble Cybò family, and later married a member of the renowned Bentivoglio family.
 She remained a prominent member of the court even after she stopped singing regularly for the musica secreta.

 She also danced in the balletto delle donne.